Drea1989/Odie_robo_assistant/odie/actions/systemdate/README.md

           - "It' {{ hours }} hours and {{ minutes }} minutes"
 ```

-Synapse that give complete date and time with a template file.
+neuron that give complete date and time with a template file.
 ```yml
 - name: "time"
   cues: